 In order to keep things cheap and simple (5V logic, no FPGA loading, ...)
 I decided to build the required glue logic into a CPLD instead of an FPGA (the second not overly smart move due to the limited logic resources).

 Second challenge was to detect progressive and interlaced frames.
 In interlace mode, a 256 lines odd and even frame are sent at a rate of 50/60 Hz building a full picture at a rate of 25 Hz.
-Odd and even frames can be distinguished by the timing of the very first line.
+Odd and even frames can be distinguished by the timing of the very first lines (i.e. 2 or 3 horizontal lines with vertical sync being asserted by the Amiga).
 In progressive mode the same 256 lines frame is sent at a rate of 50/60 Hz (there are just odd frames).
-In order to provide a full 512 lines image for the VGA monitor, the data had to be placed on the odd and even lines consecutively.

 As the Amiga supports 4096 colors (i.e. 4 bit per color) only, digital to analog conversion doesn't require fancy DA-converters but a cheap R2R ladder.
 The output can be connected to a high speed video opamp optionally.